DIFFERENT TYPES OF WITHDRAWALS

 Withdrawal from Courses

-After two-thirds of the semester, a student who wishes to withdraw from a course(s) must obtain an Instructor Approval Course Withdrawal Form from the Registrar’s office.
-This form must be approved and signed by the instructor and returned to the Registrar’s office for processing by the last day of final exams.
-If the withdrawal is approved, a “W” will be recorded on the student’s transcript.
-If a student stops attending and fails to withdraw officially from a course, a grade of “F,” “N,” or “UF” may be recorded on the student’s transcript.
+If a student stops attending and fails to withdraw officially from a course, a grade of “F,” or “UF” may be recorded on the student’s transcript.
 In all cases of withdrawal, a “W” does not affect the student’s grade-point average.

 Withdrawal from the College

-A student who withdraws from the college must complete a withdrawal form at the Registrar’s office.
+A student who withdraws from the college must withdrawal from all classes at the Registrar’s office.
 Failure to officially withdraw in writing from the college may result in failing grades for uncompleted courses and might result in probation or suspension status.

 The “UF” is an administrative transcript notation or grade used by the faculty for students considered to have no basis for a grade due to non-attendance.